yuchenzhang-1/CLARA/README.md

 - Evaluate performance on test data

 ---

+## Supplementary Material

+Additional implementation details, prompting strategies, parameter analyses, and supplementary experimental results are provided in the Supplementary_Material.pdf.

+---
 ## Datasets

 The datasets used in this study can be accessed from their official repositories: